syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 The tooltip provides information when hovering over or selecting items in the interactive TreeMap, displaying details about the values of each item.

-## Enable Tooltip
+## Enable tooltip

-To enable tooltips for the TreeMap control, utilize the `ShowToolTip` property of `SfTreeMap.` By default, the value of `ShowToolTip` is set to `false.` To provide users with additional information or context about specific treemap items, simply set this property to `true.`
+To enable tooltip for the TreeMap control, utilize the `ShowToolTip` property of `SfTreeMap.` By default, the value of `ShowToolTip` is set to `false.` To provide users with additional information or context about specific treemap items, simply set this property to `true.`

 {% tabs %}
 {% highlight XAML hl_lines="4" %}